kimt0t0/Role-Mates/README.md

 ¤ Sort getAll results alphabetically / by date (and reversed in both cases)

 ¤ Users and admins/mod can delete and update images and messages

+¤ Minor things to fix:
+desktop responsive
+user forms: eye button should change to crossed eye button on click

 ## References